 on TV on your blog.
 It’s much easier to detect phoniness online than you might think, and people will connect with you more strongly if you’re just being good ol’ fashioned you.

 Rule #5: Not everyone will love every post/idea.
-We’re still working on this (hence Goal #4 yesterday) but Bill Cosby was right when he said the fastest way to please no one is to try to please everyone.
+We’re still working on this (hence Goal #4 yesterday) but that old saying “the fastest way to please no one is to try to please everyone” is a famous quote for a reason.
 There will always be folks asking for more of something while others want less of it.
 But in the scheme of things, it’s your blog.
 And blogging (like design) is subjective – so there’s not one “right way” to do it.
 It definitely helps to accept that opposing opinions are par for the course, then just hold strong to Rule #4 and you’ll be ok.

 Rule #6: Blogging is a desk job.
 As you saw in our pie-chart-tastic post on Tuesday, we spend 80%-ish of our working hours doing something on the computer (writing posts, editing photos, responding to emails, writing columns, answering comments) so even though our subject matter is pretty “active,” projects are probably a smaller part of what we do than most people think.